What are the Causes of Bungang Araw and Is There a Bungang Araw Remedy?

-The tell-tale signs of bungang araw are the appearance of rashes, bumps, and dots that can have different colors and forms – from clear, to red, flesh-tone, and fluid-filled blisters.
+The tell-tale signs of bungang araw include the appearance of rashes, bumps, and dots that can have different colors and forms – from clear, to red, flesh-tone, and fluid-filled blisters.
 They will often appear in parts of the body where the skin folds and rubs against each other or against clothing that causes friction.

 Bungang araw in infants and children

 Prickly heat often affects babies and children, and it can be disturbing for parents to see their children restless and irritable.
 Heat rash in babies is termed as miliaria crystallina.
 It is not red in color, unlike bungang araw in adults.
 It is transparent and colorless.
 These are clear blisters that break easily, causing more discomfort for your child.

 How long does heat rash last in infants and children?
 That depends on how long the child is exposed to the cause, and if the child continues to be exposed to the cause.
 The culprit is either the hot and humid temperature or the inappropriate clothing for the child.
 Most of the time, for mild to moderate heat rash, it lasts for a couple of days and disappears when the causative factor is removed.

 The key is to keep your child cool as much as possible.
 On extremely hot and humid days, you can have your child in an air-conditioned room or near a cooling fan as a preventive home remedy for bungang araw.